 How much does Dog Walking insurance cost?

-When we were researching this article, the average cost of the quotes we received was £129 per year.
-This was based on finding business insurance for one professional dog walker with a turnover of £25,000 after 3 years in business, in an MK postcode.
+The average cost of the quotes we received was about £130 per year.
+This was based on finding business insurance for a professional dog walker with a turnover of £25,000 after 3 years in business, in an MK postcode.

 But as every dog walking business has its own individual circumstances, you might pay more or less than that amount.
 The main factors that can influence the cost of dog walking insurance are as follows:

 - The annual turnover of your dog walking business

 - The amount of insurance cover you choose